 The history of the kebab traces back hundreds of years in Turkish culture.
 The word ‘Kebab’ was first mentioned in a Turkish script of ‘Kyssa-i Yusuf’ in 1337, which is known as the oldest source that the Kebab word defines as a food type.

 Some historians say that Ottoman soldiers were using their swords as skewers after they came from hunting.
-It is also being said that Turkish soldiers are using their rifle bayonets to cook rabbits or small forest animals.
-Below photo, I share a Turkish soldier’s rifle bayonet, which has been used in World War I. If you look at the shape of it, you can see that it makes sense to use such a tool as a skewer in the wild to cook.
+It is also said that Turkish soldiers are using their rifle bayonets to cook rabbits or small forest animals.
+In the below photo, I shared a Turkish soldier’s rifle bayonet, which has been used in World War I. If you look at the shape of it, you can see that it makes sense to use such a tool as a skewer in the wild to cook.

 I don’t want you to hurt yourself while trying to cook this Kebab with a Rifle Bayonet.
 I think modern skewers are just fine to cook Lamb Shish Kebab at home.
 But if you lost in the woods and find a rifle bayonet in the ground, now you know how to use it for making Kebab.
 And please name that Kebab variety as the Rifle Bayonet Kebab for me.

 - 1 kg boneless leg of lamb meat dice cut, 1 inch